Sparkman2/Huffman_Coding/README.md

 # Huffman_Coding

-You can run the code through the HuffmanCode.java file
+You can run the code through the Huffman_Code.java file

 This project can compress a txt file or a jpeg by encoding the file and then decoding it.